IIIF/training/iiif-online-workshop/GuestPresentations.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/K8-lBJOLXq0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This was recorded on the 28th of October 2020.

-### IIIF and AI
-Guest lecture by Jack Reed, Stanford University

-This workshop will showcase several projects and uses for using machine learning with IIIF content.
-Based on https://iiif-ml-workshop.netlify.app/docs/machine-learning-iiif/intro

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/u9uNGIk8wrI" frameborder="1" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This was recorded on the 9th of June 2020.

 ### Storiiies – a free online storytelling platform for everyone
 Guest lecture by Andy Cummins, Cogapp